lit/rfcs/rfcs/NNNN-postcss-lit-adoption.md

 Once the sources have been copied across, we can continue publishing the package under the existing `postcss-lit` name for backwards compatibility.

-After the move has been made, it may also make sense to migrate some of the CI workflows to be more closely aligned to those of the other monorepo packages (e.g. same node versions, etc).
+After the move has been made, we should also do the following:

+- Migrate the CI workflow to be better aligned with other pipelines in the monorepo
+- Add a new `examples/` directory with full examples of how and when to use `postcss-lit`
+  - In particular, we should include a tailwind example, and a basic example

 ## Implementation Considerations